- Recognize family-centered practice as a key component of managing your school-age program.

 Family-centered practice also means that you understand the important effect all family members have on each other and on the school-age child.
 Each family member affects the other and the ways that the family functions.
 All family members are interconnected.
 From our families, we learn skills that enable us to engage in school and the workplace.

 When considering family-centered practice, you are viewing school-age children and youth as part of a larger system; you are viewing family members as a whole.
 You become aware of and sensitive to the interactions and relationships taking place within the family, as well as outside interactions and supports that affect them.
 In an effort to maintain relationships and to work effectively together, you learn, respect and understand characteristics of each family and its support system.
 You can also consider the characteristics and stressors that may affect a family’s involvement.
 What affects one family member can affect all family members.
 A family is a complex system in which no one member can be viewed in isolation.

-Throughout the Virtual Laboratory School, we consider family-centered practice as an umbrella term that encompasses the beliefs and actions of people in your program.
+Family-centered practice is an umbrella term that encompasses the beliefs and actions of people in your program.
 Consider this table:

 Family-centered practice is a set of beliefs and actions that influence how we engage families.

 Families are the most important decision-makers in a child's life.